Phonics at St Wilfrid's

 'Y' can have alternative phonemes: yes/by/gym/very.

-There are many alternatives which the children will investigate during the phase.
+There are many alternatives which the children will investigate during this phase.

 In Phase 6, the focus is on learning spelling rules for word endings or suffixes.